 Before starting or returning to college, it’s important to prepare yourself for the year financially.

-Here are a few tips that will help you succeed financially this school year.
+Here are a few tips that will help ensure you’re not only academically ready, but financially prepared for college as well.

 1. Research your banking options before school starts